tenkabuto/brandon.zeroqualms.net/_posts/2016-06-12-innovation-as-process-of-caring.md

 By thinking about innovation this way, we can:

 1. better understand the process of innovation, which may increase the likelihood of "innovations" being produced
-2. see how things that were once considered to be "innovations" ceased to be regarded as innovative, outside of history books
+2. see how things that were once considered to be "innovations" ceased to be regarded as innovative, outside of history books[^1]

+[^1]: A thing ceases to be regarded as being "innovative" once the things that are cared for/about through its existence become appropriately cared about.